watson/stackman/README.md

 #### Custom methods

+- `callsite.getTypeNameSafely()` - A safer version of `callsite.getTypeName()` as this safely handles an exception that sometimes is thrown when using `"use strict"`.
+Otherwise it returns the type of this as a string.
+This is the name of the function stored in the constructor field of this, if available, otherwise the object's [[Class]] internal property
 - `callsite.getRelativeFileName()` - Returns a filename realtive to `process.cwd()`
 - `callsite.getFunctionNameSanitized()` - Guaranteed to always return the most meaningful function name.
 If none can be determined, the string `<anonymous>` will be returned
 - `callsite.getModuleName()` - Returns the name of the module if `isModule()` is true